MiloTheFish8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>What is the `window` object and how do we use it?</summary>

+- a root object - acts as global object for JS code
+- represents the browser window and provides methods to control it
 - browser API, contains all the global properties and methods
 ```JavaScript
 // can call both ways